VAWTs with HAWTs

 The energy available in the wind is the cube of the wind speed.
 This physical law means creating small increases in wind speed will result in significant increases in a wind turbine’s energy output.

-This fundamental physical law of wind energy drives developers to invest in high wind resource sites and to place their turbines where they can harvest the highest velocity wind.
+This fundamental physical law drives project developers to invest in high wind resource sites and to place their turbines where they can harvest the highest velocity wind.
 It also drives the importance of researching how Vertical Axis Wind Turbines (VAWTs) can be positioned to increase the wind speeds realized by Horizontal Axis Wind Turbines (HAWTs).

 A key maintenance and repair difference between VAWTs and HAWTs is that HAWT blades send the vibrations caused by turbulence in the wind to the drive train, causing harmful wear and tear to the bearings and gearbox.
 Near-ground wind is turbulent, a fundamental reason HAWTs are installed high above the ground.
 This does, however, leave wind farms with good near-ground wind resources, such as those with hills, ridgelines or mesas, or those set in passes, with an untapped, valuable resource that no HAWT can harvest.